 The just below the kneecap and near the shin bone is where symptoms will typically be experienced.
 Physical activity tends to makes symptoms worse and rest tends to improve them.

 A medical history and thorough physical examination are used to diagnose Osgood-Schlatter disease.
-During a physical exam, an orthopaedic specialist examines the knee to make sure that there a no fractures or soft tissue injuries that might be producing the symptoms the child is experiencing.
+During a physical exam, an Orthopedic specialist examines the knee to make sure that there a no fractures or soft tissue injuries that might be producing the symptoms the child is experiencing.
 In many cases, x-rays will be also be ordered to rule out these injuries.

 The symptoms of Osgood-Schlatter will decrease on their own if the patient limits his or her physical activity levels.
 For this reason, a short period of rest and a slow, gradual return to activity are recommended.
 Stretching exercises and anti-inflammatory medications can be used to manage discomfort and pain.